scottshuffler/MST/README.md

 # MST
-MST Kruskals with disjoined set and priority queues
+MST Kruskals with disjoined sets and priority queues